JuvGut/Heart-Seg-Lmk-Det/README.md

 - [ ] **Train a 3D-landmark detector to detect the landmarks**
 - [ ] Make the folder structure etc more beautiful and userfriendly.

+- [ ] Create each a Dockerfile for 1.
+Segmenter, 2.
+Landmark detector, 3. both

 ## To do once both models work.
 - [ ] Deploy the trained models to Specto
 - [ ] Write and complete the README file.